pawlo0/debian_minimal/README.md

 ## 3. Set network

-### 3.1 Set up wired DHPC
+### 3.1 Set up wired DHPC (optional)

 May skip this section if network works after reboot.
-In my case, because I fired the SSD/NVME in a different laptop at this stage, network didn't not work because of different network interfaces names.
+In my case, because I fired the SSD/NVME in a different laptop, at this stage network didn't not work because of different network interfaces names.

 After rebooting, log into your system.